“Oh, that I were as in the months of old,

 as in the days when God watched over me,

 3 when his lamp shone upon my head,

 and by his light I walked through darkness,

 when the friendship of God was upon my tent, (Job 29:2-4)

-There is an old preacher’s joke about a senior adult couple riding down the road together in their late model sedan, with a bench seat so wide the driver and the passenger are in different zip codes.
+A senior adult couple is riding down the road together in their late model sedan, with a bench seat so wide the driver and the passenger are in different zip codes.
 The wife looks at her husband behind the wheel and says, “Honey, do you remember when we first got this car, how close we used to sit on this bench seat?
 I would cuddle up next to you, and you would put your arm around me, and we would just go down the road together that way.
 What happened?
 How come we don’t sit so close anymore?”

 Her husband said, “I don’t know.
 I never moved.”

 In chapter 29, Job is expressing some of the same feelings.
 He misses the days when he felt the light of God’s love shining on him.
 When he felt “the friendship of God upon his tent.”
 He is wondering why they aren’t so close anymore.